The mind-body connection is powerful. Studies show our movements and thoughts impact our health significantly.

 Do you believe you exercise enough?
 Studies show that if you believe you are exercising enough, your body will show the health benefits and vice versa.

 A 4 week study found that when participants were told their work of cleaning hotel rooms was good exercise and met the requirement of an active lifestyle, they all showed a decrease in weight, blood pressure, body fat, waist-to-hip ratio and body mass index compared to the control group.

 It’s the placebo effect in action as nothing else had changed except their belief that their work was a form of exercise.

 If you believe you aren't exercising enough compared to others, then it creates mental stress which can impact your health and body mass index.
 The key is to think positively daily that you are and have done enough in terms of exercise and taking care of your body.

 It helps to re-frame how you see exercise and realize your daily activities and work tasks do count as part of your daily exercise requirements.
 All movement counts.
 Shoot, I guess that means dusting counts as a workout.

 POWER OF LAUGHTER

 Laughing boosts your mood and your immune system but it also gives you some of the same health benefits of exercise.
-It increases blood flow to your tissue as well as increases your blood pressure and heart rate.
+It increases blood flow to your tissue as well as increases your heart rate.